gadenton/quickutils/README.md

 ### Git Hooks Setup

-To automatically update the Service Worker cache version on every commit, enable the tracked git hooks after cloning:
+To automatically bump the Service Worker cache version on every commit, enable the repository's git hooks:

 ```bash
 git config core.hooksPath .githooks
 ```

 ## Deployment

-Push to GitHub and enable GitHub Pages from the `main` branch root.
+Push to GitHub and enable GitHub Pages pointing to the root of the `main` branch.